There are many ways local residents can help conserve the City of Canning’s natural environment.

 You can help keep the City’s natural areas healthy by:

-- Reporting suspected vegetation damage to the City, Swan River Trust or Department of Environment Regulation;
+- reporting suspected vegetation damage to the City, Department of Biodiversity, Conservation and Attractions or Department of Environment Regulation

-- Reporting feral pests such as feral bees, cats or foxes to the City; and
+- reporting feral pests such as feral bees, cats or foxes to the City

 - reporting illegal vehicles within natural areas to the City of Canning's Ranger and Community Safety Services on 1300 422 664.